-- Each student is responsible for keeping his bed area and study tidy.
-It is the collective responsibility of students to keep shared areas tidy so that cleaners can maintain high standards of cleanliness and hygiene. - Floor space, including areas under beds and on window sills, should be clear of clothing and other possessions including books etc. As far as possible, these should be stored away in desks, cupboard space and on shelves. - Beds must be made each morning before leaving the house for breakfast. - Perishable foods and drink (such as milk) must not be kept in bedrooms for reasons of hygiene.
-Cooked meals (including takeaways) must not be taken into dorms. - No kitchen equipment such as kettles, rice-cookers, refrigerators, coolers, toasters, is allowed in rooms for health and safety reasons; the same applies to irons, electric fans, hair straighteners, heaters and televisions. - No aerosols or spray deodorants are allowed as they set off the smoke alarms; if they are found in a student's dorm a fine will be incurred. - The Bursar completes a monthly room check and will report any concerns to the houseparents.
-Where repeated warnings are given for failings in tidiness, tidying duties will be given and the houseparents will supervise the student in question to ensure that his room is tidied satisfactorily.
-The houseparents are always happy to help students who find it challenging to organise their belongings effectively and will demonstrate how to pack wardrobes and drawers.
+- Each student is responsible for keeping their bed area and study tidy.
+It is the collective responsibility of students to keep shared areas tidy so that cleaners can maintain high standards of cleanliness and hygiene. - Floor space, including areas under beds and on windowsills, should be clear of clothing and other possessions including books etc. As far as possible, these should be stored away in desks, cupboard space and on shelves. - Beds must be made each morning before leaving the house for breakfast. - Perishable foods and drink (such as milk) must not be kept in bedrooms for reasons of hygiene.
+Cooked meals (including takeaways) must not be taken into dorms. - No kitchen equipment such as kettles, rice-cookers, refrigerators, coolers, toasters, is allowed in rooms for health and safety reasons; the same applies to irons, electric fans, hair straighteners, heaters and televisions. - No aerosols or spray deodorants are allowed as they set off the smoke alarms; if they are found in a student's dorm a fine will be incurred. - Where repeated warnings are given for failings in tidiness, tidying duties will be given and the Houseparents will supervise the student in question to ensure that his room is tidied satisfactorily.
+The Houseparents are always happy to help students who find it challenging to organise their belongings effectively and will demonstrate how to pack wardrobes and drawers.

 Communal living brings shared responsibilities.
-The houseparents will place duty rotas on the notice boards at the beginning of term.
+The Houseparents will place duty rotas on the notice boards at the beginning of term.
 Laundry is undertaken every day in the college laundry attached to Bedstone House.
 Recycling is also carried out on a daily basis.

-Football boots - Students are not allowed to wear muddy/dirty football boots in the dorms or corridors.
+Football boots - Students in Rutter are not allowed to wear muddy/dirty football boots in the dorms or corridors.
 Football boots are to be removed before entering Bedstone Court, cleaned and stored on racks in the senior boys' bathroom.